 ARMORED FORCE HEADQUARTERED AT FORT KNOX FOR WW II

-With the outbreak of World War II in Europe, the American Army prepared with the creation of the Armored Force and headquartered it at Fort Knox in the summer of 1940.
-It was responsible for establishing armored formations, doctrine, and training in the use of armored vehicles.
+In the summer of 1940, with the outbreak of World War II in Europe, the American Army created the Armored Force and headquartered it at Fort Knox.
+It was responsible for establishing armored formations, doctrine and training in the use of armored vehicles.

 The Cold War helped secure the Armor Branch’s role in the Army and the Armor Center continued to fulfill the role of producing capable and highly trained armor personnel.
 By the late 1960s, more than one million trainees had completed one or more training programs in the Fort Knox Training Center since its inception in 1940.

 During the Gulf War in the early 1990s, Fort Knox served as a mobilization center and provided combat-ready Soldiers.

 2005 BRAC CHANGES MISSIONS AT FORT KNOX

 With the 2005 Base Realignment and Closure (BRAC) Commission, the Armor Center and School relocated to Fort Benning to merge with the Infantry Center and form the Maneuver Center of Excellence.